 FERS Retirement — 0.8% if hired before 2013, 3.1% if hired in 2013 (RAE), 4.4% if hired 2014 or later (FRAE).
 On a $66,832 salary, the difference between 0.8% and 4.4% is about $2,400/year less in your pocket.

-Social Security — 6.2% of gross pay up to $176,100.
+Social Security — 6.2% of covered wages up to $184,500 in 2026.

 Medicare — 1.45% of all gross pay.